Milt Schmidt: Playing

-The 1941 season saw Schmidt spearhead the Bruins to their second Cup win in three years.
-However, the powerhouse Brown and Gold were decimated by World War II the following year as Schmidt, Bauer and Dumart enlisted in the Canadian military and superstar American goaltender Frank Brimsek enlisted with the United States Coast Guard.
-The Kraut Line found success playing hockey for the Ottawa RCAF team by winning the Allan Cup before heading overseas.
-Schmidt, Bauer and Dumart ultimately missed three productive NHL seasons due to their service in the War.
+The 1941 season saw Schmidt spearhead the Bruins to their second Cup win in three years with 38 points and a postseason high 11 points in 11 playoff games.
+However, the powerhouse Brown and Gold were decimated by World War II the following year as Schmidt, Bauer, and Dumart were all the first players to enlist in the Canadian military, and superstar American goaltender Frank Brimsek enlisted with the United States Coast Guard.
+In their final game with the bruins before deployment the Kraut Line recorded eight points in a dominating victory over the Montreal Canadiens.
+Following the contest, players from both teams fêted the trio, hoisting them up on their shoulders and parading them around the ice.
+While training in Ottawa, The Kraut line found success playing for the Ottawa RCAF Flyers of the Quebec Senior Hockey League winning the Ottawa City Hockey League championship and the Allan Cup before heading overseas.
+Schmidt, Bauer, and Dumart ultimately missed three productive NHL seasons due to their service in the War.
+Schmidt and Dumart would serve as a member of a Bomber squadron and Bauer would serve as a radio technician.

-Schmidt returned for the beginning of the 1946 season.
-He resumed his starring ways and finished fourth in league scoring in 1947.
-Named captain in 1951, Schmidt won the Hart Trophy as the league's most valuable player that year.
+Schmidt returned for the beginning of the 1946 season reuniting with the Kraut line.
+He resumed his starring ways and finished fourth in league scoring in 1947 with a career high 62 point season (27 goals 35 assists).
+Named captain in 1951, Schmidt won the Hart Trophy as the league's most valuable player that year having a 61 points with 22 goals and 39 assists.
+Schmidt would follow this up with a 50 point season the following year and would continue to put up solid numbers for the Bruins until his retirement.

 In the later part of his career, Schmidt became friends with journalist Leo Monahan who travelled with the team on overnight train rides.
-One train ride Schmidt recalled that, "Leo was in the berth above me and I was down below.
+One train ride Schmidt recalled that "Leo was in the berth above me and I was down below.
 Throughout the night, he told me, he did not move for fear he would do something that would keep me awake".

 Schmidt retired as a player partway through the 1954–1955 season to take over head coaching duties, replacing Lynn Patrick.